 Total prize value to be determined.

-*Projects that have not screened (theatrical, online or broadcast) to audiences in Vancouver B.C. audiences prior to the festival will be prioritized.
+*Projects that have not been screened (theatrical, online or broadcast) to audiences in Vancouver B.C. audiences before the festival will be prioritized.

 *You may submit with an online screener.
-Please do not send DVD or Blu-Ray.
+Please do not send a DVD or Blu-Ray.

 *Work produced in languages other than English must be subtitled in English.